ChanduPriyaP1/ChanduPriyaP1/README.md

 ---

-###  Hobbies & Interests
+### 🎯 Hobbies & Interests

-⚡ Passionate about DevOps and automation
+- ⚙️ Passionate about automation and modern DevOps practices
+- 🐳 Exploring containerization with **Docker**
+- ☸️ Working with **Kubernetes** for orchestration and scaling

-📚 Always learning new tools and technologies
+- 🌱 Always eager to learn new cloud-native technologies

-🤖 Interested in Cloud, CI/CD, Monitoring, and Infrastructure as Code

 ---

 <p align="center">